we87/ui-driver-we87/README.md

-# ui-driver-skel
+# ui-driver-we87
-Skeleton Rancher UI driver for custom docker-machine drivers
+Skeleton Rancher UI driver for we87 drivers

 ## Setup